 Complex systems have a past that heavily influence the present.
 The decisions and happenings in the past shaped what the system is now, and this is something that cannot be reversed.
 This kind of systems evolves in response to environmental changes.
 The extent and depth of these changes are what makes the system reacts and change.
 This is a characteristic of evolutionary systems.
 Systems’ components and external elements evolve together on a series of small changes that leads to a certain momentary state.

 Modern software development isn’t different.
 It’s heavily based on the premise that what we do should be a response to an external change.
-If the business context change, we should change.
-If the user needs change, we should change.
-If the market change, we should change.
-If the state of the art in technology change, we should change.
+If business context, user needs, market demands, technology, change we should change as well in order to deliver the best response we can.
 This is something we know nowadays as “Adapt or die”.

 We have seen many cases of big corporations that just disappeared because they were not able to change or adapt to modern times.
 Also, we constantly hear about the benefits of a start-up structure that due to its flexibility can easily change directions and explore quicker new opportunities or trends.
 In software development, we transitioned from the idea of specialists to the idea of generalists landing on a middle ground ofter referred to as “cross-functional” professionals.
 Such professionals have to expand their knowledge to other areas not directly connected to their specialty.